President Trump to visit Los Angeles for wildfires tour

 President Trump is expected to visit Los Angeles Friday for a tour areas damaged by two of the deadliest and destructive wildfires on record in California.

-Details about the Southern California visit, the first trip of his second term, were not available Thursday afternoon.
-It was not clear which locations he plans to visit or whether he will be joined by California Gov. Gavin Newsom, a frequent target of Trump's insults.
+The visit, the first trip of his second term, will include an aerial tour of the damage and a roundtable meeting at a fire house in Pacific Palisades.
+LA Mayor Karen Bass and LA County Supervisor are expected to meet with Trump.
+It was not clear whether he will be joined by California Gov. Gavin Newsom, a frequent target of Trump's insults.

 The visit comes four days after President Trump's inauguration and a day after state lawmakers approved a more than $2.5 billion fire relief package with bipartisan support in Sacramento.